-Lamberth et al., (1995) looked at the impact of beach seine netting on the benthic flora and fauna of False Bay (South Africa).
+Lamberth et al. (1995) looked at the impact of beach seine netting on the benthic flora and fauna of False Bay (South Africa).
 They found no difference in the abundance or species composition between sites inside and outside the seine area.
 Macrophyte and invertebrate bycatches were infrequent as fishers try to avoid such catches due to reduced capture efficiency of target species.
 They therefore concluded that beach seine netting does not have a detrimental effect on the benthic flora and invertebrate fauna in False Bay.

-Beach seine fishermen generally avoid netting in areas where there is rocky habitat and large quantities of suspended macrophyte as this can cause bottom snags and slow down the haul.
-Snagging can result in seine rolling, reducing capture efficiency (Pierce et al., 1990).
-It is therefore unlikely that this activity will affect the rocky features of the site.
+Beach seine fishermen generally avoid netting in areas where there is rocky habitat and large quantities of suspended macrophyte as this can cause bottom snags and slow down the speed of the haul.
+Snagging can result in seine rolling reducing capture efficiency (Pierce et al., 1990).